IAmTrial/SlashWork/BH/Specifications/Diablo II/Version/index.md

 ## The Solution

-Provide a way to detect the game version in a consistent manner.
+Provide an interface to detect the game version in a consistent manner.

-## Methodology

 ### Eliminated Methods